-Developmental screening is a standardized set of questions about different aspects of a child’s abilities including language, movement, thinking, behavior, and emotions.
+Developmental screening is a standardized set of questions about different aspects of a child’s abilities, including language, movement, thinking, behavior and emotions.
 The American Academy of Pediatrics recommends every child be screened at 9, 18 and 24-30 months or whenever a caregiver has a concern.
 Going through the process of a developmental screen can be both fun and educational for you and for your child.
-Many tools used to assess development are ones children already engage in or view as games to assess milestones.
-When done with a caregiver, it can give ideas for new activities to try with your child as well as help you to understand the types of skills your child may be developing at each new stage.
+Many tools used to assess development are ones children already engage in or view as games.
+When done with a caregiver, it can give ideas for new activities to try with your child as well as help you understand the types of skills your child may be developing at each new stage of their life.

 It is important to ensure your child receives screening so you as a caregiver can help encourage healthy development, and also to identify potential areas of concern early.
 Many potential delays, if caught early, can be monitored or addressed so children do not experience long-term effects.

 Some medical and childcare providers offer screenings on a regular basis as a part of well-child checks or through their programmatic curriculum.
 If your child has not been screened, you can access screening for free through Help Me Grow Alaska.

 There are many validated tools for developmental screening.
-Help Me Grow Alaska uses the Ages and Stages Questionnaire version 3 both on paper and online.
-Click on the buttons on this page to access an online screening, or call one of our care coordinators to be mailed a paper copy.
+Help Me Grow Alaska uses the Ages and Stages Questionnaire® version 3 (ASQ 3®) both on paper and online.
+Click on the buttons on this page to access an online screening or call one of our care coordinators to be mailed a paper copy.